citelao/sensible/passwords.md

 Alternatively called [Diceware](http://world.std.com/~reinhold/diceware.html).
 </aside>

 1. Pick a (truly) random word from the dictionary.
+This can be done [with dice](https://www.eff.org/dice) or with a good password manager.
 2. Repeat 3-5 more times.

 This pattern is fantastic because it generates easy-to-remember passwords, it's hard to hack, and it's easy to share with others in an emergency.